 We provide daily automatic WordPress backups, as well as system-generated backups for all sites on your account.
 These backups, along with your manual backups, are available as restore points in MyKinsta.
-Follow the steps below on how to create a WordPress backup and how to restore one if needed.
+Follow the steps below on how to create a WordPress backup in MyKinsta and how to restore one if needed.

 - Daily: We create a backup automatically every day.